fsujoseph/Movies/README.md

 # Movie Theater Seating Challenge

 This assingment implements an algorithm for assigning seats within a movie theater to fulfill reservation requests.
 The movie theater is assumed to have a 10 row by 20 seat layout.
 The goal of this is to write a program that maximizes customer satisfaction and customer safety, during COVID-19 times.
-There must be a buffer of three seets and/or one row between groups.
+There must be a buffer of three seats and/or one row between groups.

 ## Assumptions